 To open in a new tab, click: Requirements for copyright protection

 Keep in mind that it takes many months for the Office to examine your work and get back to you.
 The process can also be as brief as three months.
-But a timeframe of 6 to 8 months is more realistic.
-And don’t be surprised if it takes as long as 9 to 10 months to be notified that your registration application has been approved.
+But a time-frame of 6 to 8 months is more realistic.
+And don’t be surprised if it takes as long as 9 to 10 months to be notified that your register copyright application has been approved.

 To open in a new tab, click: How long does it take to register copyright?

 - A lower filing fee ($35 for a single author who is also the sole claimant in a single work that is not made for hire, or $55 for all other online filings, compared to $85 for a paper filing);

 - Faster processing time;